JianhuaHuang/streamlineR/README.md

   install.packages)
 ```

-After installing these packages, you need to load them into R, and use
-the `install_github` function in the `devtools` package to install the
-`streamit` package on github.
+After installing these packages, you need to load them into R, and use the `install_github` function in the `devtools` package to install the `streamlineR` package on github.

 ``` r
 # Load packages